 - All facilities receiving federal financing must be used for a public purpose.

 - Partnerships with other federal, state, local, private and nonprofit entities that offer financial assistance are encouraged.

 How do we get started?

-- Applications for this program are accepted through your local offices year round
+- Applications are also accepted through your local RD office.

 Who can answer questions?